From Blueprint to Brilliance: Why AI Is Now an Essential Architect for Software Design

 1. Requirement Analysis Using NLP

-Example: A reference to “handling Black Friday traffic” flags a priority on scalability.
+Example: A reference to “handling Black Friday traffic” flags scalability as a key priority.

 2. Generating Architectural Options with Generative AI

-Once AI understands what you’re building, it proposes multiple architecture options—just like a seasoned architect would.
+Once AI understands what you’re building, it proposes multiple architecture options:

 3. Trade-Off Analysis: Making Smarter, Faster Decisions

 Architecture is always about trade-offs.
-AI helps you evaluate each option with a scorecard:
+AI helps you evaluate options via scorecards—analyzing performance, risk, cost, and maintainability for faster, objective decision-making.

 Why Business Leaders Should Care